ItsNesh/operating-systems/week_7/20251015_week_7_COMBINED.md

 #### Wear Leveling
 - SSDs have a limited number of erase cycles (typically 3,000–100,000)
 - **Wear leveling** distributes writes across the drive to prevent premature failure

+**How the Flash Translation Layer Spreads Wear**
+- Tracks erase/program counts for each block so hot data (logs, swap) is rotated across the device.
+- Remaps logical block numbers to new physical pages on every rewrite, keeping the OS oblivious to the movement.
+- Performs background garbage collection to relocate cold data onto older blocks, preserving fresher cells for future writes.

+**Extra Capacity for Durability**
+- SSDs include spare flash (over-provisioning) beyond the advertised size to replace failing blocks and give the FTL room to juggle data.

+**Why Writes Lag Reads**
+- Reads simply sense charge (~25 μs), whereas writes must erase an entire block (~1.5 ms) before programming (~200 μs), so small random writes are the worst case without buffering and coalescing.

 *Instructor Insight*: "Without wear leveling, an SSD would fail after just one year of normal use.
 Wear leveling ensures even distribution of writes."